 Detailed migration statistics provide the characteristics of people or households who have moved within the UK or from another country into the UK during the year before the census.

 Origin-destination data or 'flow' data

 Origin-destination data describes the movement of people from one location to another.
 Planned types of origin-destination data from Census 2021 include:

 - workplace flow data

 - student flow data

-These data will be classified as either public, safeguard or secure.
-Get more details about our plans, including how you can access origin-destination data.
+These datasets will be classified as either public, safeguard or secure.
+Get more details about ONS's plans, including how you can access origin-destination data.

 Censuses took place in England and Wales, and Northern Ireland in March 2021.
 Scotland's census took place in March 2022.
-ONS are working closely with UK census offices to publish comparable data from across the UK.
-Get information about how they are working with the other UK census offices and our plans for UK census outputs.
+The Office for National Statistics (ONS) are working closely with UK census offices to publish comparable data from across the UK.